 Stanley’s culture of giving is a significant part of our school identity.
-For over 40 years, the guiding educational principles of a Stanley education have remained steadfast with the help of our generous donors and supporters who give their time, talent, and treasure to ensure we can support each and every one of our students in the best possible way.
+For almost 50 years, the guiding educational principles of a Stanley education have remained steadfast with the help of our generous donors and supporters who give their time, talent, and treasure to ensure we can support each of our students in the best possible way.
 Stanley is committed to individualized learning and inclusiveness, both of which are made possible by supporters who share our belief in Stanley's vision, mission and values.

 Volunteering: Stanley invites parent participation in a values-based way.
-The success of our community relies on the involvement and engagement of each and every one in our midst, and we value the array of contributions made by our parents.
+The success of our community relies on the involvement and engagement of each person in our midst, and we value the array of contributions made by our parents.
 To find out more about volunteer roles at Stanley, visit our Volunteering site.

 Events: Each spring, we host a financially significant fundraising event, like the Stanley Auction or Bulldog Fest.
 We count on our community members to participate in ways that suit them best.
-If you have want to learn about being a major sponsor of these events, please contact the Office of Community Engagement.
+To learn more about sponsoring these events, please contact the Office of Community Engagement.

 The Stanley Fund: Gifts to our vital annual campaign, the Stanley Fund, directly benefit each student and staff member by supporting every aspect of Stanley including scholarship support, endowment, staff compensation, faculty bonuses, arts and education programs, technology and athletics.